JakeMittlemanWebDev2019/project2/final_report.markdown

 error will be thrown that gently directs the user to enter a different username.
 We have also added a feature that lets users select a photo to be associated with their account.
 This involved creating a one-to-one relationship between user and photos.
+There is a default photo associated with any account when the account is first created.
+If the user would like to add their own photo, they can do so under their profile where they have the option to upload an image from their local drive.